numaek/phpBasics-Calendar-annual/README.md

-# phpBasics-Calendar-month
+# phpBasics-Calendar-annual

 ```

-An monthly calendar to include for your homepage
+An annual calendar to include for your homepage.

+Weekdays, calendar weeks, today's day and month are shown in color.
+The start of the week can be changed to Monday or Saturday.

 The scripts of the php-Basics series require rudimentary knowledge in dealing with variables and program sequences.